JasonEtco/jasonet.co/posts/on-spike-work.md

 ![Screenshot of GitHub UI showing pull request timeline event that base branch was automatically retargeted from feature/step-one to main](https://user-images.githubusercontent.com/10660468/147856756-9f94213f-ff9a-45ff-8b80-fd7175486fdd.png)

-This helps me open all the PRs together without waiting for each one to be merged, without them being a combination of multiple PRs.
+This enables you to open all the PRs together without waiting for each one to be merged.

 ### Polish

-If you did it right, each of those spike PRs will be missing polish.
-Tests, known bugs, performance questions - the idea is that you can focus on the right areas in each of the PRs, instead of doing all the _hard_ stuff at once.
-Nows the time to get the PRs into a reviewable state, which means getting ahead of comments like "what about a test here?" or "could this be slow in production?".
+If you did it right, each of those spike PRs will be missing some things.
+Tests, known bugs, performance questions - but now, you can focus on the right areas in each of the PRs, instead of doing all the _hard_ stuff at once.
+Now iss the time to get the PRs into a reviewable state, which means getting ahead of comments like "what about a test here?" or "could this be slow in production?".

 ---